 Warsaw is a very small village located in the state of New York.
-With a population of 3,630 people and just one neighborhood, Warsaw is the 416th largest community in New York.
-Much of the housing stock in Warsaw was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 3,629 people and just one neighborhood, Warsaw is the 416th largest community in New York.
+Warsaw has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Warsaw is a decidedly white-collar village, with fully 86.58% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Warsaw is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Warsaw who work in office and administrative support (21.07%), sales jobs (15.56%), and maintenance occupations (10.29%).